Ruthven Todd: Edinburgh and the early years

 Todd was the eldest of the ten children of Walker Todd (an architect) and Christian Todd (née Craik).
 He was educated at Dalhousie Preparatory School, Fettes College and Edinburgh College of Art.
 His short spell at art college convinced him that he had no creative talent as an artist and he thereafter pursued his ambition to become a poet and writer.
-At Fettes and art college he had proved to be a rebellious teenager and he left college prematurely to be sent by his parents to work for two years as an agricultural labourer on the Isle of Mull.
+At Fettes and at art college he had proved to be a rebellious teenager and he left college prematurely to be sent by his parents to work for two years as an agricultural labourer on the Isle of Mull.
 He then returned to Edinburgh to begin a career in copy-writing and journalism, while writing poetry and novels.
 He left Edinburgh for London in 1935.